Waves and fields

 Electromagnetic waves in free space follow Maxwell’s electromagnetic wave equations.

-The assumption is that the electromagnetic radiation for a photon can also be modeled as a wave.
-That wave shows the fluctuation in electromagnetic interference potential of a photon along the axis of propagation.
-This wave-like interference potential represents both the electrical and the magnetical manifestation.
-The photon itself is only at one point.
-Therefore this propagation pattern is, in fact, a nonrelativistic historical representation of the electromagnetic interference potential.
-The electromagnetic manifestations of the photon are assumed to be synchronous both in frequency and in phase, but there is no interference known of these electromagnetic manifestations with other charged particles.
-A photon does not exhibit mass behavior as observed with fermions as well.
-Each photon though has a quant of energy hf, a package of energy, whatever that is.
-This quant is not part of the wave model.
+The assumption is that a photon’s electromagnetic manifestation can form waves.
+These waves indicate the fluctuation in the electromagnetic interference potential of a photon along the axis of propagation.
+This wave-like interference potential represents both the electric and the magnetic manifestation.
+The photon itself exists at a single point and remains a point particle.
+Therefore, this propagation pattern is, in fact, a nonrelativistic historical representation of the potential for electromagnetic interference.
+The electromagnetic manifestations of a photon are assumed to be synchronous in frequency and phase, and a photon does not exhibit mass behavior as observed with fermions.

-The nature of electromagnetic waves has been the subject of intense scientific debate, all to understand and model this particle-wave duality.
+The nature of electromagnetic waves has been the subject of intense scientific debate, all to understand and model this particlewave duality.

 In The Dutch Paradigm, the explanation and modeling of the particle-wave duality are at the core of this new paradigm.
 The perceived particle-wave duality is a logical consequence of the second period of the Big Bang.